labsquare/cutevariant/docs/docs/introduction.md

 # What is cutevariant?

-Cutevariant is a desktop application, useful to explore genetic variations stored into VCF files.
+Cutevariant is a desktop application, useful to explore genetic variations from [Next Generation Sequencing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3841808/) results stored into [VCF files](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 It has been designed so that everyone can easily visualize and filter genetic variations, even with no prior knowledge in IT.
-Even though this software was especially tailored for panel and human exome analysis, it can be used with any VCF file.
-For now, only VCFs annotated with SnpEff and VEP are supported.
+Even though this software was especially tailored for panel and human [exome](https://fr.wikipedia.org/wiki/Exome) analysis, it can be used with any VCF file.
+For now, only VCFs annotated with [SnpEff](http://pcingola.github.io/SnpEff/) and [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) are supported.

 # How dot it work?

-Cutevariant imports VCF file fields into a Sqlite3 database.
+Cutevariant imports VCF file fields into a [Sqlite3](https://www.sqlite.org/index.html) database.
 This is the first step to explore a VCF file, and is done exactly once for every project by pressing the ':material-database-plus: Create project' button in the toolbar.
-Variants, annotations and sample fields are stored in a normalized fashion.
+Variants, annotations and sample fields are stored in a normalized table.

-Once the variants are loaded into the database, you can retrieve their information in a language that looks like SQL that we've called VQL.
+Once the variants are loaded into the database, you can retrieve their information in a language that looks like SQL that we've called [VQL](/vql/).

 You can execute VQL requests directly inside the dedicated VQL editor, to obtain the information you need by specifying what fields you need, and what conditions they should meet.